MadhavPruthi/pharma-chain/README.md

 # Create a new development blockchain network  - From the root of your project
 npm run env:restart
 # Install your smart contract
-npm run cc:start -- drug
+npm run cc:start -- supplychain
 # Make a testing call to create a record in the ledger
 # Beware that the first call may fail with a timeout!
 Just happens the first time
 hurl invoke drug drug_create "{\"name\":\"my first request\",\"id\":\"0001\",\"created\":0,\"modified\":0}"